 - 1 cup sugar

 - 18-ounce container mascarpone cheese

-- Powdered sugar - I don't have a specific amount because it will adjust as per your taste.
-Remember the Coffee syrup has sugar.
-I personally, I added 1/4 or 1/2 cup powdered sugar but is not necessary.
+- Powdered sugar - I don't have a specific amount because you will adjust as per your taste.
+Remember the coffee syrup has sugar.
+I personally added ¼ or ½ cup powdered sugar but is not necessary.

 - 1 bar of bittersweet chocolate to shave on top of the cake for the decoration

 Prep: Let eggs stand at room temperature for 30 minutes.
-Preheat oven to 375 degrees F. Lightly grease a 15x10x1-inch baking pan.
+Preheat oven to 375 degrees F. Lightly grease a 15 x 10 baking pan.
 Line bottom of the pan with waxed paper; grease the paper.
 Set pan aside.

 For the cake:

 - In a small bowl, stir together flour, cinnamon, baking powder, ginger, salt, pumpkin spice, and nutmeg; set aside.